Clint Murchison Jr.: Building Texas Stadium

 The Cowboys played at the Cotton Bowl in Dallas since their inception in 1960.
-With the team becoming more successful in the mid-1960s, Clint Murchison, Jr. wanted a new stadium for the team.
+With the team becoming more successful in the mid-1960s, Clint Murchison Jr. wanted a new stadium for the team.
 Unable to strike a bargain with the City of Dallas, he elected to build a new stadium in Irving, Texas.

 Murchison worked with architects to create a revolutionary design for a football-only stadium that would feature a roof that would cover all the seats, but leave an open field to keep the elements as part of the game.

 Cowboys Linebacker D.D.
 Lewis said, “Texas Stadium has a hole in its roof so God can watch His favorite team play.”

 Texas Stadium was the first NFL stadium to use seat option bonds to help pay construction costs.
 The bonds were in denominations of $250.
 Better seats required the purchase of multiple bonds with the best seats requiring the purchase of four bonds for a total of $1,000.
 The rest of the financing was provided by Murchison and no taxpayer money was used.
 “Not one old lady on Social Security is going to have her taxes raised because of this stadium,” Murchison said.

 Incorporating a host of first-ever innovations, Murchison became known as the godfather of modern stadium construction.
 Texas Stadium was the first dedicated football stadium to offer luxury suites.
 The Circle Suites were available for purchase for $50,000 for the life of the stadium.
 The suites were an immediate status sensation.
 Over the years the suites increased in value including one trading hands for a million dollars.

 Murchison's luxury suite often played host to famous guests including Willie Nelson, Clint Eastwood, Jerry Jeff Walker, Norman Lear, Burt Reynolds, Henry Kissinger and Lyndon Johnson.

 NFL innovations and legacy

 Murchison, with his MIT background, understood the potential of using computers in football.
-The Cowboys became first team to use computers in talent scouting.
+The Cowboys became the first team to use computers in talent scouting.
 The Cowboys used an IBM 360 Model 65 computer.

 As part of the agreement to build Texas Stadium in Irving, Texas, Murchison gave up ownership of the stadium and the 95 acres on which it sat in exchange for a 40-year lease.
 He retained the management rights to the stadium.
 This became a model for how other NFL teams would operate stadiums.